rjfranco/fitocracy-postgresql-scraper/README.md

 ## Usage
-Simply run: `[ruby] fitocracy-scraper.rb -u username -p password`.
+Simply run: `[ruby |./]fitocracy-scraper.rb -u username -p password`.
 Optionally you can provider `-d database_name` to override the default one of "fitocracy_dump".
 You can use --help for details.